-- 10.1 Do try to attend site inspections organised by the Council where possible. - 10.2 Don't request a site inspection unless you feel it is strictly necessary because: - particular site factors are significant in terms of the weight attached to them relative to other factors or the difficulty of their assessment in the absence of a site inspection; or - there are significant policy or precedent implications and specific site factors need to be carefully addressed; or - details of the proposed development cannot be ascertained from plans and any supporting information to Councillors satisfaction at the planning meeting; or

-- where design considerations are of the highest importance particularly in relation to the surrounding locality. - 10.3 Do ensure that any information that you gained from the site inspection is reported back to the Planning meetings, so that all Councillors have the same information. - 10.4 Do ensure that you treat the site inspection only as an opportunity to seek information and to observe the site. - 10.5 Do ask the officers at the site inspection questions or seek clarification from them on matters which are relevant to the site inspection. - Do be prepared to listen to and ask questions of fact from the Applicant or other parties but do not be drawn into arguments or detailed discussions on the individual merits of an application or give the impression that you have made up your mind.
-The decision can only be made at the Planning meeting and you should make this clear to any applicant or other party and suggest that they make written representations or use of the Public Speaking arrangements and direct them to, or inform, the officer present. - 10.7 Don't express opinions or views to anyone. - 10.8 Don't enter a site, which is subject to a proposal other than as part of an official site inspection, even in response to an invitation, as this may give the impression of bias unless: - you feel it is essential for you to visit the site other than through attending the official site inspection; - you have first spoken to the Head of Planning and Policy about your intention to do so and why (which will be recorded on the file) and - you can ensure you will comply with these good practice rules on site inspections.
+- 10.1 Do try to attend site inspections organised by the Council where possible. - 10.2 Don't request a site inspection unless you feel it is strictly necessary because: - particular site factors are significant in terms of the weight attached to them relative to other factors or the difficulty of their assessment in the absence of a site inspection; or - there are significant policy or precedent implications and specific site factors need to be carefully addressed; or - details of the proposed development cannot be ascertained from plans and any supporting information to Councillors satisfaction at the planning meeting; or - where design considerations are of the highest importance particularly in relation to the surrounding locality. - 10.3 Do ensure that any information that you gained from the site inspection is reported back to the Planning meetings, so that all Councillors have the same information. - 10.4 Do ensure that you treat the site inspection only as an opportunity to seek information and to observe the site. - 10.5 Do ask the officers at the site inspection questions or seek clarification from them on matters which are relevant to the site inspection. - 10.6 Do be prepared to listen to and ask questions of fact from the Applicant or other parties but do not be drawn into arguments or detailed discussions on the individual merits of an application or give the impression that you have made up your mind.
+The decision can only be made at the Planning meeting and you should make this clear to any applicant or other party and suggest that they make written representations or use of the Public Speaking arrangements and direct them to, or inform, the officer present. - 10.7 Don't express opinions or views to anyone, and remember that your conduct on a site inspection may inadvertently suggest that you have already formed a view. - 10.8 Don't enter a site, which is subject to a proposal other than as part of an official site inspection, even in response to an invitation, as this may give the impression of bias unless: - you feel it is essential for you to visit the site other than through attending the official site inspection;